SUSSBIA/fabric-onboarding-experience/11-templates-checklists/checklists/workspace-access-checklist.md

 * [ ] User knows who to contact for questions
 * [ ] Workspace owner and deputy owner are recorded, where applicable
 * [ ] Access review or removal date is noted, if applicable
+* [ ] Non-BIA users are not granted direct BIA Production Workspace access